 Bonedi Barir Durga Puja of the Roy family

-Just like the Biswas estate the thakurdalan of the Roy family was built in grand architectural design.
-This property belonged to Zamindar Bipin Krishna Roy some hundreds of years ago who also built an enormous fortune by the second part of the 19th century in the shipping industry.
+Just like the Biswas estate, the thakurdalan of the Roy family was built in grand architectural design.
+This property belonged to Zamindar Bipin Krishna Roy some hundreds of years ago, who also built an enormous fortune by the second part of the 19th century in the shipping industry.

 Just near the Complex where Durga Puja takes place is a raasmancha.
 The raasmancha has sculptures of European soldiers and floral stucco work.
 The raasmancha is beautifully decorated with stucco work and has archway openings on four sides.

-Also, the main attraction of the estate is the Octagonal clock tower and the arched gateway both built by Bipin Krishna Roy at the entrance.
+Also, the main attraction of the estate is the Octagonal clock tower and the arched gateway, both built by Bipin Krishna Roy at the entrance.
 The clock tower has a statue of a European-style maiden.

-Due to extreme sunlight, I could not manage to click a better picture of the top of the clock tower.
+Due to the extreme sunlight, I could not manage to click a better picture of the top of the clock tower.
 The main gate has pillars with stucco work, an archway, statues of lions and maidens.
-All resembling typically Victorian architectural design.Â
+All resemble typical Victorian architectural design.

-Just at the main gate of the estate, there is a post office and also a charitable dispensary built by Bipin Krishna Roy and now handed over to Hoogle District Board.
+Just at the main gate of the estate, there is a post office and also a charitable dispensary built by Bipin Krishna Roy and now handed over to the Hoogle District Board.

-It took around three hours to visit all the three prominent Bonedi baris of Dashghara.
-Since Tarakeswar was just 12 km away from there on the way back we made a halt and offered prayers at Tarakeswar.
+It took around three hours to visit all three prominent Bonedi baris of Dashghara.
+Since Tarakeswar was just 12 km away from there on the way back, we made a halt and offered prayers at Tarakeswar.
 Hope you liked reading my post on Durga Puja at the Bonedi Baris of Dasghara.
 Do share with your friends and let me know if you are planning to visit this place this year during Durga Puja.

 PIN FOR LATER